CS 4250: Project Part 2

 we discussed in class!

-It is expected that the ER diagrams will satisfy at least four out of the six criteria.
+The ER diagrams will satisfy at least four out of the six criteria.

 Don't forget to underline key attributes, to specify integrity